The-Free-MRE-Foundation/awp/README.md

 # Altspace World Preserver
 A tool to help altspacer preserve worlds before it shuts down.
+# Download
+- Go to release page, and download the tgz file.
 # Installation
 - Open Unity Hub and create a new Unity 2020.3.18 project.
 For your template, select Universal Render Pipeline.
 - In Unity on the menu bar, select Window > Package Manager.